 Designed to help you study, Management Accounting for Decision Makers is praised for its clear, accessible and uncluttered style.
 It provides a comprehensive introduction to the main principles of management accounting, with a strong practical emphasis and avoiding excessive technical detail.
 It has a clear and unequivocal focus on how accounting information can be used to improve the quality of decision making by managers, providing the perfect grounding for the decision makers of the future.
 This pack is comprised of a copy of Management Accounting for Decision Makers 7e and an access card with code which will enable students to take advantage of the extra support available in MyAccountingLab.
 Visit www.myaccountinglab.com to learn more.

-A comprehensive yet accessible introduction to the subject, Financial Accounting for Decision Makers focuses on the ways in which financial statements and information can be used to improve the quality of decision making.
-By introducing topics gradually and explaining technical terminology in a clear, friendly style, the authors cater both for accounting students, and for those studying entry-level accounting within another field.
-A practical emphasis throughout the book ensures that the material is always relevant and suitable to the decision makers of the future
+With a comprehensive and accessible introduction to the subject, Financial Accounting for Decision Makers focuses on the ways in which financial statements and information can be used to improve the quality of decision making.
+The practical emphasis throughout the book ensures the material is always relevant, whilst the authors' style of introducing topics gradually and explaining technical terminology in a clear, friendly style caters for all students, whether on specialist accounting or non-specialist business degrees.

 Management accounting for decision makers [electronic resource]